suzuna08/Map-app/IMPLEMENTATION.md

 4. **Disable**: Sets `visibility = 'private'`, nullifies the slug

 The public page (`/c/[slug]`) loads data via a server load function that uses a single deep nested join query (`lists.select('..., list_places(place_id, places(...))')`) filtered by `share_slug` and `visibility = 'link_access'`.
 This fetches the collection and all its place data in one round-trip.
 RLS policies allow anonymous SELECT on collections and their places when visibility is `link_access`.

+**Save Shared Collection** (`POST /api/collections/save-shared`): Logged-in users viewing a shared collection can click "Save" to duplicate it into their own account.
+The endpoint validates the collection is `link_access`, prevents self-save (409), creates a new collection with the same name/description/color/emoji, deep-copies all places (with `source_list: 'shared-import'`), and links them to the new collection.
+Returns the new collection ID and place count.

 ### Navigation